togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

    2. Load `./list-of-users.js` **over the network**, run it, and stick the exported value into the `users` constant
    3. Log a message about the number of users

-It is at point 2 that we encounter a problem, wheras in the first case the time to read from a disk is measured in nano or at most milliseconds, in the latter, a network load can be on the order of millions times longer.
+It is at point 2 that we encounter a problem, whereas in the first case the time to read from a disk is measured in nano or at most milliseconds, in the latter, a network load can be on the order of millions times longer.
 In Node's case it is reasonable to ask the Javascript process to sit idle while things are loaded, but in the browser, with such high latency, we run into issues.
 For example what if we have

     console.log(`How many users are in the system?`) const users = require('./list-of-users.js')